SUI-Components/sui/packages/sui-studio-utils/README.md

 ### Mocking use cases

-> To mock use case you need to call two functions: 'for' and 'respondWith'
+> To mock an use case you need to call two functions: 'for' and 'respondWith'
 >
 > Let's suppose that we want to mock an use case that isn't already implemented.
 Its name is 'get_products':